htdebeer/paru-filter-collection/README.md

 ## paru-screenshot.rb

-Automatically insert screenshot of a web page.
+Automatically take screenshot of a web page and insert in a markdown file.

 ### Example